Drugs and Medical Devices Bought Under Health Canada's Special Access Program

 Source

-Based on the CRA's official eligible medical expenses list and Income Tax Folio S1-F1-C1, "Drugs not yet approved for sale".
+Based on the CRA's official eligible medical expenses list and Income Tax Folio S1-F1-C1, "Drugs not yet approved for sale", plus Health Canada's official special access programs overview.

 This information is sourced from the Canada Revenue Agency's official Medical Expense Tax Credit (METC) reference guide (lines 33099 and 33199).
 This is not tax advice.
 For the most current rulings, consult the CRA directly or speak with a qualified tax professional.